-Campus Dining makes every attempt to deliver up-to-date nutrition and allergen information.
-The information on our website and line cards is obtained through our vendors or by individual packaging, and is accurate to the best of our knowledge.
-Please be advised that manufacturers may change their formulations without our knowledge, or other factors may occur beyond our reasonable control that may also alter the formulations of the food we serve.
+Please be advised that manufacturers may change other factors may occur beyond our reasonable control that may also alter the formulations of the food we serve.
 Also all Campus Dining locations prepare food containing the top 8 food allergens.
 For these reasons, Campus Dining cannot guarantee any item prepared in its kitchens will be free of a certain ingredient or allergen, and thus will not assume liability for adverse reactions to food consumed.
 We require students and guests to carry necessary medications with them at all times when dining in one of our locations.